Passion (musical): Act I

 In Milan in 1863, two lovers are at the height of ecstasy ("Happiness").
 The handsome captain, Giorgio, breaks their reverie by telling Clara that he is being transferred to a provincial military outpost.
 In the next scene, Giorgio is in the mess hall at the army camp with Colonel Ricci, the unit's commanding officer, and Dr. Tambourri, its physician.
-He thinks longingly of Clara (“First Letter”) and she thinks longingly of him ("Second Letter").
+He thinks longingly of Clara ("First Letter") and she thinks longingly of him ("Second Letter").
 Giorgio's thoughts are interrupted by a bloodcurdling scream.
 The Colonel tells him not to worry; it's just Fosca, his sick cousin.
 Giorgio offers to lend her some of his books.

 As he begins to adjust to the tedium of life at the outpost, the sensitive Giorgio feels increasingly out of place amongst the other men ("Third Letter").
-He starts becoming friendly with the Doctor, who describes Fosca as having a nervous disorder.
+He starts becoming friendly with the Doctor, who says Fosca has a nervous disorder.
 She frequently collapses into seizures, exposing her suffering and need for connection.

 Fosca arrives after dinner to thank Giorgio for the books.
 When he suggests she keep a novel longer to meditate over it, she explains that she does not read to think or search for truth, but to live vicariously through the characters.
-She then goes off into a dark musing on her life ("I Read").
-Giorgio awkwardly changes the subject, but when he observes a hearse pulling up, she is overtaken by a hysterical convulsion.
+She then darkly muses on her life ("I Read").
+Giorgio awkwardly changes the subject, but when he observes a hearse pulling up, Fosca has a hysterical convulsion.
 Giorgio is stunned and appalled ("Transition").